traefik/traefik/docs/content/observability/metrics/prometheus.md

 _Optional, Default=traefik_

-Entry-point sued by prometheus to expose metrics.
+Entry-point used by prometheus to expose metrics.

 ```toml tab="File (TOML)"
 [metrics]